 This marks the content that is directly related to or expands upon the central topic of the document.
-The [main role](#) is a non-obtrusive alternative for "skip to main content" links, where the navigation option to go to the main content (or other [landmarks](#)) is provided by the [user agent](#) through a dialog or by [assistive technologies](#).
+The [main role](#) is a non-obtrusive alternative for "skip to main content" links, where the navigation option to go to the main content (or other [landmarks](#)) is provided by [assistive technologies](#), or by a [user agent](#) or browser extension, through a keyboard shortcut or UI feature such as a side panel or dialog.